From ancient icon to biblical mainstay

 Dove imagery is also utilized in several of the prophetic books of the Hebrew Bible.
 The low, cooing sound of a dove served as mournful imagery to evoke the suffering of the people of Judah (see Isaiah 38:14, 59:11; Ezekiel 7:16 and others).

 But doves were more than just a soundtrack for a people who had fallen away from God; they were also an instrument of atonement.
 Several passages of the Torah (especially Leviticus) specify occasions that require the sacrifice of two doves (or young pigeons)—either as a guilt offering or to purify oneself after a period of ritual impurity (including the birth of a child).
-Several columbaria, or dovecotes, have been excavated in the City of David and the Jerusalem environs.
+Several columbaria, or dovecotes, have been excavated in the City of David and the Jerusalem environs (by crawford).
 These towers were undoubtedly used to raise doves for sacrificial offerings, as well as for the meat and fertilizer they provided—a popular practice in the Hellenistic and Roman periods that continued into the modern period.

 The atoning quality of doves led to comparisons in the Talmud and the Targums with Isaac and Israel.
 According to these extra-Biblical sources, just as a dove stretches out its neck, so too did Isaac prepare to be sacrificed to God, and later Israel took on this stance to atone for the sins of other nations.